scalalandio/chimney/docs/docs/supported-patching.md

     ```

 As we see the values from the "patch" aren't always of the same type as the values they are supposed to update.
 In such case, macros use `Transformer`s logic under the hood to convert a patch into a patched value.

-!!! notice

-    Currently `Patcher`s are flat - they cannot perform a nested update.

 ### Ignoring fields in patches